DZakh/rescript-schema/docs/rescript-usage.md

 //   "Age": undefined,
 // }`))

 // 5.
-Use struct as a building block for other tools
+Use schema as a building block for other tools
-// For example, create a JSON-schema with rescript-json-schema and use it for OpenAPI generation let filmJsonSchema = JSONSchema.make(filmStruct)
+// For example, create a JSON-schema with rescript-json-schema and use it for OpenAPI generation let filmJsonSchema = JSONSchema.make(filmSchema)
 ```

 ## Real-world examples